dialogue-evaluation/AGRR-2019/README.md

 ### Motivation

 The aim of this task is to challenge non-trivial linguistic phenomenon, gapping, that occurs in coordinated structures and elides a repeated predicate, typically from the second clause.
 Besides the adversity of the construction itself, the phenomenon is naturally rare, which results in lack of training data.
-During the last two years Gapping has received considerable attention  ( S Schuster, M Lamm, CD Manning 2017; K Droganova, D Zeman  2017; K Droganova et al 2018, S Schuster, J Nivre, CD Manning 2018; Nivre et al 2018).
+During the last two years Gapping has received considerable attention  ( [S Schuster, M Lamm, CD Manning 2017](http://www.aclweb.org/anthology/W17-0416); [K Droganova, D Zeman  2017](http://www.aclweb.org/anthology/W17-0406); [K Droganova et al 2018](http://www.aclweb.org/anthology/W18-6006); [S Schuster, J Nivre, CD Manning 2018](https://arxiv.org/pdf/1804.06922.pdf); [Nivre et al 2018](http://www.aclweb.org/anthology/W18-6012)).
 Unfortunately, research was mainly held on insufficient data not exceeding several hundreds of sentences so far.
 This campaign is a pilot event for gapping resolution task for Russian held for the first time.